The GUAPOS project. VI: the chemical inventory of shocked gas: Data analysis

-Once the molecules are identified, we selected the most unblended transitions to run AUTOFIT.
-If possible, we have left free the four parameters.
-For some cases for which if we leave $T_{\rm ex}$ free, the program does not converge, we fixed it to 20 K. This is an approximate average value obtained from the molecules for which convergence is attained (see Table \ref{tab:Poperties_molecules_on_G31_shock}), and it is also consistent with the value derived from the shock tracers analyzed by \cite{Fontani2024}.
-For those fits for which we fixed the velocity, a value of 94 km s$^{-1}$ was used.
-This is the typical value derived from the fits for which the velocity is left as a free parameter (see Table \ref{tab:Poperties_molecules_on_G31_shock}).
-For the FWHM, we used the value of the CH$_3$CHO fit, 6.5 km s$^{-1}$, whose transitions are numerous, unblended and intense (see Fig. \ref{fig:CH3CHO}).
-There are some cases that a second component is needed to obtain a better fit.
-We name the components of these molecules broad or narrow depending on the FWHM of each component which are depicted in Table \ref{tab:Poperties_molecules_on_G31_shock}.
+After we identified the molecules, we selected the most unblended transitions to run AUTOFIT.
+When possible, we left the four parameters free.
+When the program did not converge when we left $T_{\rm ex}$ free, we fixed it to 20 K for some cases.
+This is an approximate average value obtained from the molecules for which convergence was reached (see Table \ref{tab:Poperties_molecules_on_G31_shock}), and it is also consistent with the value derived from the shock tracers analyzed by \cite{Fontani2024}.
+For the fits for which we fixed the velocity, a value of 94 km s$^{-1}$ was used.
+This is the typical value derived from the fits for which the velocity was left as a free parameter (see Table \ref{tab:Poperties_molecules_on_G31_shock}).
+For the FWHM, we used the value of the CH$_3$CHO fit, 6.5 km s$^{-1}$, whose transitions are numerous, unblended, and intense (see Fig. \ref{fig:CH3CHO}).
+In some cases, a second component was required to obtain a better fit.
+We refer to the components of these molecules as broad or narrow depending on the FWHM of each component, which are listed in Table \ref{tab:Poperties_molecules_on_G31_shock}.